Ellipsoul/nxtfirejs/README.md

 # Online Blogging Web App

-This project was completed for *educational purposes* following a tutorial by [Fireship](https://fireship.io/)
+This project was completed for *educational purposes* (^^) following a tutorial by [Fireship](https://fireship.io/).
+It is a very simple blogging platform in the style of [DEV](https://dev.to/) where users can create an account, read posts, and write/edit posts supporting markdown and image uploads.

-## Fun Technologies Learned
+## Technologies Learned!

 - [React](https://reactjs.org/)
   - [NextJS](https://nextjs.org/) framework